Crime Scene Techniques and Investigation

 COURSE FEE: $400.00

 Participants will learn techniques of crime scene investigation as applied to crimes against property and persons.
 This course requires the participant to study and review course work prior to attending the course at CJI.
 The 50 hour course will emphasize the use of digital photography and the processing of the scene for physical and testimonial evidence.
-To adequately cover the topic of night photography, there will be a night session on September 24, 2014.
+To adequately cover the topic of night photography, there will be a night session.
 Hands-on exercises will focus on the recognition, documentation, processing, recovery, and preservation of physical evidence.
 Participants will apply learned techniques through a mock crime scene exercise conducted on the last day of the program.

 Hayden B. Baldwin is the Director of Forensic Enterprises, Inc. and the Executive Director of the International Crime Scene Investigators Association.
 He retired in 1998 from the Illinois State Police at the end of 30 year career.
 With more than 18 years’ experience in crime scene investigations, he is a nationally recognized expert in the recovery of human remains and is sought as a consultant on crime scenes, locally, nationally, and internationally.
 He was certified by the International Association for Identification as a Senior Crime Scene Analyst.
 He is a Certified Law Enforcement Instructor in Illinois and Arkansas.